Be careful how you use Google Docs

 - Ensure your text is readable by using at least 10px san serif fonts, such as Arial, Helvetica or Verdana.
 These font types will magnify well for those who have low vision.

-- If there is an image with text in it, make sure to put the text in the alternative text [OPENS IN NEW WINDOW], so it will be accessible to blind students.
+- If there is an image with text in it, make sure to put the image text in the alternative text, so it will be accessible to assistive technology users.

 Use properly formatted headings to structure the page

 It isn't enough to make text big and bold to look like headings.
-They need to be formatted as headings.
+The text needs to be formatted as headings.

 - Select the text that you want to make into a heading.

-- Go to the Style menu (Probably says "Normal text").
+- Go to the Style menu in the toolbar.

-- In the Styles menu, choose the appropriate heading level from the Styles gallery.
+- Choose the appropriate heading level from the Styles gallery.

 In addition to formatting headings as headings, the headings need to be used in the correct order.
-Headings chunk out your content making it easier for everyone to read.
+Headings chunk your content, making it easier for everyone to read.
 Headings are also a major way of navigating with a screen reader.